iamalexchip/zimcell/README.md

 ### valid
 `valid($cellnumber)`

-Checks if the given cellnumber is a valid zimbabwean number by doing the following
+Checks if the given cellnumber is a valid Zimbabwean number by:

-- runs the refine function
+- running the refine function
-- checks if the refined number is 9digits long
+- checking if the refined number is 9 digits long
-- checks if the refined number starts with a 7
+- checking if the refined number starts with a 7

 ```php
 ZimCell::valid('0772 123 456');